What Makes a Game High-rated? Towards Factors of Video Game Success: Threats to Validity

 \section{Threats to Validity}

-\paragraph*{Score} The game ratings were collected from multiples sources that used different scales.
+\paragraph*{Scores} The game scores were collected from multiple sources that used different scales.
 Normalizing these values to a common scale is not as precise as using only one source.
+Also, differently from Metascore, Steam, Google Play and App Store ratings are based on user and not critic reviews, therefore being vulnerable to "review bombing".
+However, there are no known occurrences of "bombings" against any of the games in our dataset.

-\paragraph*{Team size} Not all sources of information offered a precise description of their teams, in terms of numbers and composition.
-While some focused in describing mostly technical personnel or key people to the project (e.g. leads and managers), others cited people from a broad range of positions and departments.
+\paragraph*{Team sizes} Not all sources of information offered a precise description of their teams, in terms of numbers and composition.
+While some focused on describing mostly technical personnel or key people to the project (e.g., leads and managers), others mentioned people from a broad range of positions and departments.

 \paragraph*{Levels of independence} Many postmortems refrain from discussing all phases of the project in detail and frequently offer vague information related to specific management and financial decisions.
 Therefore, it is possible that the occurrence of financial and creative independence could be wrongly inferred.